MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-markup-language-commands.md

 ---
 title: Using Debugger Markup Language
 description: Debugger commands can provide output in plain text or in an enhanced format that uses Debugger Markup Language (DML).
-Output that is enhanced with DML includes links that you can click to execute related commands. ms.assetid: 70DDC56F-614F-43B7-B325-91984B74AECF
+Output that is enhanced with DML includes links. ms.assetid: 70DDC56F-614F-43B7-B325-91984B74AECF
 keywords: ["Debugger Markup Language", "DML", "Enhanced debugger commands"]
 ---